thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Review gateway statistics

-Open the web UI of your ThingsBoard server and review statistics that is uploaded from your thingsboard gateway.
-Login as Tenant Administrator and open **Devices** page.
-Click on the gateway device card.
+To review the statistics uploaded from your gateway, navigate to the **Devices** page and click on the gateway device card.
-Open "Latest Telemetry" tab and review following statistics: "**eventsProduced**", "**eventsSent**" and parameters that provide information about every connector.
+Once there, open the “Latest Telemetry” tab to review parameters such as **“eventsProduced”**, **“eventsSent”**, and other specifics about each connector.
-All values should be set to "0".
+Note that all values should initially be set to “0”.

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/review-gateway-statistics.png)